valu-digital/valuso/README.md

 Type `dev-master`, when asked which version to install.
 Now it is ready to be used as a library.
 To use it as a ZF2 module, add `valuso` to your modules in `config/application.config.php`.

+## Service Layer

+> Defines an application's boundary with a layer of services that establishes a set of available operations and coordinates the application's response in each operation. - [Randy Stafford, EAA](http://martinfowler.com/eaaCatalog/serviceLayer.html)

+In ValuSo the service layer is implemented using service classes or closures.
+The operations of these services are available via service broker.
+When an operation is executed, the  service broker calls the registered **closure** or **__invoke** method of the service class.
+If __invoke is not available, the service class is wrapped with a special **proxy class**, that implements the __invoke method by mapping the operation name to method name.

+The consumer of a service doesn't know who actually implements the service and where.

+The concept and implementation of the service layer is similar to router/controller interaction in MVC pattern.
+However, they operate on different levels.
+Controller is an endpoint that receives the user’s (or client’s) raw request (e.g. from HTTP).
+Controller then needs to decide who is actually responsible of processing the request.
+With service layer available, the controller calls appropriate services and returns response that may actually be an aggregation of multiple responses from different services.

+## NoMVC or MVSC

+With ValuSo, the developer may choose to ignore the common MVC pattern or extend it with the service layer.
+ValuSo comes with three pre-configured routes for `HTTP REST`, `HTTP RPC` and `console` interfaces.
+These routes point to `ServiceController`, which provides two actions:
+- **httpAction** for HTTP REST/RPC requests and
+- **consoleAction** for console requests.

+These actions are able to transform client’s requests into service calls and service responses into correct HTTP/CLI response format (which is JSON in both cases).

+ValuSo is designed to work with applications, where the back end needs to be completely separated from the front end.
+For this reason the concept of **View** in MVC pattern is often obscure.

 ## Features

 ### Convenient and IDE-safe way to use services